David Lim (actor)

 David Bradley Lim (born September 23, 1983) is an American actor and model.
-He is best known for portraying the role of Sebastian Chen in the second season of the ABC thriller Quantico and as Victor Tan in the CBS television series S.W.A.T.
+He is best known for portraying the role of Sebastian Chen in the second season of the ABC thriller Quantico (2016–2017) and as Victor Tan in the CBS television series S.W.A.T (2017–2025).

 Early life and education

-Lim was born on September 23, 1983 in Oakland, California, USA.
+Lim was born on September 23, 1983, in Oakland, California, USA.
 He is an American born of Chinese descent.
 He graduated from De La Salle High School at Concord in 2001.
 In 2005, Lim earned a bachelor of science degree in Electrical Engineering from the University of California, San Diego.

 Career

 Lim started his entertainment career as a model.
 In 2009, Lim signed a contract with Ford Models, and moved to Los Angeles shortly after to pursue modelling and acting.

 In 2016, Lim was cast in the recurring role of CIA recruit Sebastian Chen on the second season of ABC thriller Quantico.

 On April 13, 2017, Lim joined the cast of the CBS television series, S.W.A.T.
-On September 21, 2017, Lim was promoted to a series regular role, ahead of the premiere of the show.
-Lim stars in the role of S.W.A.T officer Victor Tan.
+Lim starred in the role of S.W.A.T officer Victor Tan.
+On September 21, 2017, Lim was promoted to a series regular role, ahead of the premiere of the show, and remained a series regular for all eight seasons of the show.